 - Preheat the oven to 325 degrees Fahrenheit.

 - On the stove, make a double boiler by filling a medium-sized pot with a few inches of water.
 Place a medium-sized bowl that is able to sit on top of the pot on it.
 The bottom of the bowl should not touch the water.
-Simmer the water on medium heat.
+Bring the water to a simmer over medium heat.

 - On a floured surface, roll out the dough so it is ¼ inch thick.
-Using a glass or a circular cookie cutter, cut out the dough into 2” diameter circles.
+Using a glass or a circular cookie cutter, cut out the dough into about 18-20 2” diameter circles.

-- Lay the dough on a parchment-lined baking tray, and bake for 12-15 minutes until golden brown on top.
+- Lay the dough on a parchment-lined baking tray, and bake for 12-15 minutes at 325F until golden brown on top.

-- In a small bowl or the same bowl as the dough (fewer dishes yay!), combine the chocolate chips and coconut oil.
+- In a small bowl or the same bowl as the dough, combine the chocolate chips and coconut oil.
 Melt in the microwave by heating it for 2 minutes, stopping to stir the chocolate every 30 seconds.

 - To make the moon pies, spread a tablespoon or two of the marshmallow filling onto the flat side of a cookie.
 Place another cookie on top and press down lightly to flatten the filling.
 Repeat for all the cookies.